lowRISC/opentitan/doc/ug/rust_for_c.md

 It contains detailed examples of correct and incorrect Unsafe Rust usage, and guidance on when to invoke Unsafe Rust.

 Throughout this document, references to Unsafe Rust are made, mostly around calling unsafe functions and referencing raw pointers, which are roughly all that Unsafe Rust can do that normal Rust can't.
-With these powers comes responsibility: Unsafe Rust is not safe from Undefined Behavior, and cannot leave the machine in a state where actions allowed in normal, safe Rust would trigger Undefined Behavior.
+With these powers comes responsibility: Unsafe Rust is not safe from Undefined Behavior, and can leave the machine in a state where actions allowed in normal, safe Rust would trigger Undefined Behavior.
 In general, a few rules of thumb are useful:
 *   Every `unsafe fn` should declare, in documentation, what invariants it assumes that the caller will uphold, and what state it will leave the machine in.
     For example, `<[T]>::get_unchecked(n)` elides the bounds check for the indexing operation, and it is up to the caller to uphold it instead.